History of Robidoux Pass

 Joseph E. Robidoux was reported to have died accidentally at Scotts Bluff, but no grave has been identified.
 There is evidence that he returned to the Great Nemaha Indian Agency in northern Kansas in the late 1850’s and died in obscurity.
 It is also thought that Antoine Robidoux died in 1860 in St. Louis, Missouri.

 Robidoux Pass Today

 Today, none of the historic buildings remain at Robidoux Pass.
-Wagon trails and several markers show the original path of the trail.
+White posts mark the original route of the emigrant trail.
 Early accounts of the trip through this area note several burials at the site, two of which can still be seen today, including the “Dunn” grave, one of only 7 marked burial sites along the Oregon Trail.
 Tools, wagon implements, bullets, and other materials have also been found in this area.
 After the Mitchell Pass route was improved, the Robidoux Pass route faded into obscurity; it was too far out of the way and too far from the water source of the North Platte River.